GHOSTS N' GOBLINS

-However, despite this, I found myself going back for more, and judging by the ratings in the computer magazines at the time (they averaged around 95% or 9/10) gamers couldn't get enough of the game.
+However, despite this, I found myself going back for more, and judging by the ratings in the computer magazines at the time, gamers couldn't get enough of the game.

 Leave your comments below with your thoughts on any version of the game.